Solving Crime With Carpenter Ants | Laura Belgrave

 By the way, Carpenter ants aren’t unique to Florida, although in Florida they’re more reddish than black.
 And, in fact, when threatened they can bite and spray formic acid for defense against predators.
 They grow from 1/4 inch to about nearly an inch in length, making these goliaths one of the largest of all ant species.
 Most aren’t interested in the interior of a home.
 However, they do like to nest in partially decayed wood, so yeah, eventually they’re likely to make it into homes, keeping pest control services with a steady call for help.

 Learn more about my Claudia Hershey Mystery Series, In the Spirit of Murder, Quietly Dead and Deadly Associations on my website.
-All full-length are also available as paperback.
-(You’ll also find there a free short story prequel to the first in the series (Halloween Jeopardy), plus one out-of-series humorous book called Funny Money.
+All my full-length novels are also available as paperback.
+You’ll also find the 99¢ short story prequel to the first of the series called Halloween Jeopardy, plus one out-of-series humorous book called Funny Money.
 While you’re on my site, please do sign up for my newsletter for occasional deals.
 And please, feel free to share this with your friends and family!